zoedarkweather/single-price-grid-component/README.md

 ### What I learned

 I used this challenge as an opportunity to continue practicing css and accessibility.
 For accessibility, I did my best, but there's still the issue that as with a lot of these designs, the color contrast is not great and does not meet WCAG standard.

 ### Continued development

-Continue practicing CSS and making my pages accessible.
+Continue practicing CSS and accessibility.

 ## Author